Have You Been Injured In a Truck Accident? Contact Our Experienced South Carolina Truck Accident Lawyers For a Free

 Truck accidents can be complex, both because of the large amounts of money that may be involved due to the seriousness of the accident and because of the potential for multiple defendants.
 It is important to consult with a qualified truck accident lawyer to make sure your rights are protected.

-Based in Columbia, the Louthian Law Firm has represented injured South Carolinians in personal injury suits since 1959.
+Based in Columbia, the Louthian Law Firm has represented injured South Carolinians in trucking accident lawsuits since 1959.
 If you have been injured in a truck accident, you deserve to receive the maximum compensation that the law allows.
-For a free consultation and claim evaluation, contact the Columbia truck accident attorneys at the Louthian Law Firm by calling us toll free at (803) 454-1200.
+For a free consultation and claim evaluation, contact our Columbia, South Carolina truck accident lawyers at the Louthian Law Firm by calling us toll free at (803) 454-1200.
 If you prefer, you can also fill out our convenient online contact form.